jvrana/caldera/README.md

 Original TensorFlow1 non-Bayesian implementation can be found at [Relational inductive biases, deep learning, and graph networks](https://arxiv.org/abs/1806.01261) and at [DeepMind's github repository](https://github.com/deepmind/graph_nets).

+Goals of this library are to:

+* provide a simple API for training deep neural networks on graph data
+* implement bayesian neural networks on graph data

 ## Installation

 You'll required `conda` installed.
 Load the conda environment by running: